WhiskyChoy/FJSP-DRL-HGNN/README.md

 * pandas $\ge$ 1.1.5
 * visdom $\ge$ 0.1.8.9

-Note that pynvml is used in ```test.py``` to avoid excessive memory usage of GPU, please modify the code when using CPU.
+Note that pynvml is used in ```test.py``` to avoid excessive memory usage of GPU.
+The code has been modified when using CPU.

 ### Introduction